 Saint Charles' solitary witness achieved considerable effect.
 In 1933, Rene Voillaume and four companions left France for the Sahara.
 They became the core of the Little Brothers of Jesus.
 Several years later, they expanded further, joining the Little Sisters of Jesus.
 Both fraternities gradually spread throughout the world.
 Their members lived among the poor and outcasts in the desert Sahara, gradually appearing in many areas on the world.
 Up to now, there are nineteen different congregations and associations in the Foucauldian spiritual family.
-(Minlib, 2020, 139)

-He died alone.
+(Minlib, 2020, p.
+139) He died alone.
 In the end, his life seemed like a failure, but his figure became the most influential in modern times.
 Charles was responsible for reviving the tradition of desert spirituality in our time.
 Rather a retreat from humanity, he believed that being alone with God enabled us to fully encounter and love our neighbors as ourselves.
 His prayers on behalf of the Tuaregs, particularly towards the end of his life, were to prepare them for conversion.
 Foucauld volunteered to become a brother among Muslim brothers, living with them, and praying for them.
 He came to them not as a conquerer but as a humble brother.
 He is considered one of the pioneers of interreligious dialogue.
 He exemplified an evangelization of an encounter with people of other faiths based on mutual respect and equality through dialogue.
-Thus, "each member of the faithful and all Christian communities are called to practice dialogue" (Redemptorist Missio, 57).
+Thus, "each member of the faithful and all Christian communities are called to practice dialogue" (Redemptorist Missio, no. 57).
 Since the Church has no reject the values in other religions.
-(See Nostra Aetate, 2)
+(SeeNostra Aetate, 2)

 In a modern world where Christianity is in the minority among nations, a world of diaspora, Christianity needs spiritual inspiration through living witness.
-A Christian missionary living the Gospel in accordance with Charles de Foucauld's spirituality might be a highly successful method of promoting Christ's presence as a sign of the divinely inspired possibility that is still realizable in fully Christian and fully human life.
-(Collins, 1978, 116)

-His spirituality represents a return to very ancient approaches to mission spirituality and, in other ways, might point out future directions.
-Saint Charles wanted to evangelize not only through the Word but through the presence and a fraternal community built with universal love.
+A Christian missionary living the Gospel in accordance with Charles de Foucauld's spirituality might be a highly successful method of promoting Christ's presence as a sign of the divinely inspired possibility that is still realizable in fully Christian and fully human life.(Collins, 1978, p.
+116) His spirituality represents a return to very ancient approaches to mission spirituality and, in other ways, might point out future directions.
+Saint Charles wanted to evangelize not only through the Word but through the presence and a fraternal communitybuilt with universal love.
 His spirit then inspired Pope Francis.
-Typically, in Fratelli Tutti, Pope Francis promotes a "culture of encounter".
+Typically, in Fratelli Tutti, Pope Francis promotes a culture of encounter.
 It is a term he has used in reference to Charles de Foucauld at the end of his encyclical.
-He identified him as someone who attempted to communicate this culture of encounter by his own life.
-"Blessed Charles directed his ideal of total surrender to God towards identification with the poor, abandoned in the depths of the African desert.
-In that setting, he expressed his desire to make himself a brother to every human being and asked a friend to 'pray to God that I will truly be the brother of all.'
-He wanted to be, in the end, 'the universal brother.'
-Yet only by identifying with the least did he come at last to be the brother of all."
-(Fratelli Tutti, 287)
+Foucauld identified him as someone who attempted to communicate this culture of encounter by his own life.
+Since, Foucauld wanted to be a 'universal brother' to all people.
+(See Fratelli Tutti, no. 287)

-The principle called "Double identification" was built into Charles's life.
+The principle called double identification was built into Charles's life.
 This principle is considered similar to the ideal of Pope Francis in Evangelii Gaudium.
-Pope Francis wants to urge pastors: "Evangelizers thus take on the "smell of the sheep" and the sheep are willing to hear their voice."
-(Evangelii Gaudium, 24)
+Pope Francis wants to urge pastors: "Evangelizers thus take on the 'smell of the sheep' and the sheep are willing to hear their voice."
+(Evangelii Gaudium, no. 24)